 Cubbies is a preschool club for the two years preceding kindergarten.
-We require a parent volunteer for Cubbie participation.
+We require a family volunteer for Cubbie participation.
 For that reason, the Cubbie clubber registration form is now at the bottom of the Volunteer Registration form.

 Our Awana ministry has weekly theme nights and includes special events such as a hike at Bond Park, an outing at Jellybeans, Pie Night, Water Balloon Night, Fishbowl Night, Bring-A-Friend Night, T&T Lock-In, and friendly regional competitions such as Spark-a-Rama, Awana Games, and a T&T Bible Quiz competition with other churches in the area.

 Awana is open to any child in the community.
 We meet Wednesdays from 6:30pm – 8:15pm from Sept – May, starting the first Wednesday after Labor Day.